Miguel-C22/FoodApp/README.md

 - In a new terminal, navigate to the backend folder in your directory.
 - Run ```npm install``` in your terminal.
 - Run ```npm start```.

+## For running tests you should have the dependencies installed If not follow the first steps above 👇

+- When running this command make sure you are in the main directory and not in the backend folder.
+- Run ```npm test``` in your terminal.